A Law of Data Reconstruction for Random Features (and Beyond): Implementation details

 \textbf{Computational resources.} We executed all the experiments on a machine equipped with two GPUs (an NVIDIA GeForce RTX 3090, 24 GB VRAM and an NVIDIA RTX A5000, 24 GB VRAM), an Intel(R) Core(TM) i9-10920X CPU @ 3.50GHz and 128 GB of RAM.

 \textbf{Training procedure of neural networks.} By default, we train both two-layer and deep residual networks with full-batch gradient descent with step size $10^{-5}$ on square loss for $10^6$ steps, unless stated otherwise.
+For the classification experiments on random features and two-layer neural networks, we set the step size to $10^{-3}$ and optimize logistic loss (in the case of binary classification) or cross-entropy loss (in the case of multi-class classification) with full-batch gradient descent for $10^6$ steps.

 \textbf{Optimization details for the reconstruction algorithm.} We provide precise implementation details of the reconstruction algorithm.
 The inputs of our procedure are the model's optimal weights $\theta^*$ and the structure of $f_\text{RF}$, \ie, $V$ and $\phi$.
 As already mentioned in Section \ref{subsec:NN}, in the case of neural networks where initialization is not zero, we define $\theta^* \triangleq \theta^{(L)}_* - \theta_0^{(L)}$, where $\theta_0$ are the initial parameters and $\theta^*$ are the trained parameters after gradient descent converged on the training set.
 The superscript $^{(L)}$ indicates the weights of the last layer.
 For neural networks we also assume access to their trained weights of all layers $\{\theta^{*(1)}, \dots, \theta^{*(L)}\}$, but we only require knowledge of the initialization of the last layer $\theta_0^{(L)}$ and their internal structure.
 The reconstruction problem is solved by minimizing the following objective via gradient descent with momentum: